MariaChatzii/CovidCasesInGreece/README.md

  ● Today's number of cases compared to the previous day's number of cases.

- REQUIREMENTS
- Get API key from https://data.gov.gr/token
+ *Requires API key from https://data.gov.gr/token